shimaore/ccnq3/doc/data-dictionary.md

 Some of these applications are automatically installed.
 For example, a `manager` host (created using the `bootstrap-manager` script) will have most services enabled except the aggregation services.
 Removing automatically-installed applications in this case will lead to loss of functionality or breakage.

-You may add or remove applications using the web portal.
-However at this time the portal does not allow for application-specific parameters to be configured; this must be done manually in the CouchDB provisioning database.

 After adding or removing one or more applications on a given host, you must run

     aptitude reinstall ccnq3